MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/migrate-your-extension-from-manifest-v2-to-v3.md

 <!-- ====================================================================== -->
 ## Cross-origin requests in content scripts

 Today, content scripts request access to any origin including origins that aren't allowed by the website.
 The behavior breaks cross-origin principles.
-Going forward, the Microsoft Edge extensions team requires content scripts to have the same permissions as the webpage into which the scripts are injected, closing a potential security loophole.
+Going forward, the Microsoft Edge extensions team requires content scripts to have the same permissions as the webpage into which the scripts are injected.
+This requirement closes a potential security loophole.

 To perform cross-origin requests, you need to use background scripts to relay responses back to content scripts.
 These changes are available and are behind a flag.
 For more information, see [Changes to Cross-Origin Requests in Chrome Extension Content Scripts](https://www.chromium.org/Home/chromium-security/extension-content-script-fetches).